Many terms in the English language have come to mean the same thing as others. In the technology world, this is the case with GPU and graphics card.

 Graphics Card

-The main cause of the confusion surrounding the terms GPU and graphics card is that the graphics card is also known by several other names, including video card, video adapter, graphics adapter, and others.
+The primary cause of the confusion surrounding the terms GPU and graphics card is that the graphics card is also known by several other names, including video card, video adapter, graphics adapter, and others.

-Although technically, these terms all describe what the card does, the term graphics card is the most widely accepted one.
+Although technically, these terms all describe what the card does, the term graphics card is the most universally accepted one.
 However, it’s easy to see why people might get confused when discussing this hardware.

 Can GPU And Graphics Card Be Used Interchangeably?